Halal ETFs Canada 2026: Complete List of Sharia-Compliant ETFs

 • RESP: You can hold halal ETFs in an RESP for your children's education savings.
 The government CESG grant (20% match) still applies regardless of what investments you hold inside the RESP.

 • Non-registered: Halal ETFs in a taxable account are subject to capital gains tax on sale and tax on distributions, just like any other investment.
 No special tax treatment applies.
+If you inherit halal ETFs from a deceased family member, the estate faces a separate deemed disposition — see our guide on capital gains on inherited ETFs in Canada for how the 2026 inclusion rate applies to the estate's capital gain at death.

 Example: A Simple Halal TFSA Portfolio